bal-code-camp-rest-oidc/oidc-application-client/spring-application/README.md

 instantiated on OpenShift.

 Therefore its recommended, to start the apps in local mode with the dev-profile.
-a) Use the vm-option `-Dspring.profiles.active=dev`.
+1. Use the vm-option `-Dspring.profiles.active=dev`.
-b) Alternatively it's also possible to start with environment-parameter `spring.config.name=application-dev`
+2. Alternatively it's also possible to start with environment-parameter `spring.config.name=application-dev`